 Any occurrence of force majeure events, natural disasters or outbreaks of epidemics, including those caused by avian influenza or swine influenza, may restrict business activities in the areas affected and materially and adversely affect our business and results of operations.
-Since early 2013, there have been outbreaks of highly pathogenic avian flu, caused by the H7N9 virus, in certain parts of China, and in early 2009, there were reports of outbreaks of a highly pathogenic swine flu, caused by the H1N1 virus, in certain regions of Asia and Europe.
+Since early 2013, there have been outbreaks of highly pathogenic avian flu, caused by the H7N9 virus, in certain parts of China; and in early 2009, there were reports of outbreaks of a highly pathogenic swine flu, caused by the H1N1 virus, in certain regions of Asia and Europe; in 2020, there was an outbreak of COVID-19 spreading in the PRC and globally.